 Full-time and part-time studentships are available for PhDs which focus on practice-led design research.
 Around 6 new awards, covering tuition fees and maintenance (depending on eligibility), are made each year across the consortium.

-Initial Applications to LDoc from new and deferred students must be submitted to UAL by Monday 5 January 2017 (LDoc Applications submitted to UAL after this date will not be considered).
+Initial applications to LDoc from new and deferred students must be submitted to UAL by Monday 8 January 2018 (LDoc Applications submitted to UAL after this date will not be considered).

-Home and EU students in their first year of full time study or their first three years of part time study may be eligible to apply for AHRC funding.
+Home and EU students in their first year of full time study or their first 3 years of part time study may be eligible to apply for AHRC funding.

 Current LDoc awardees